How to Stop Someone from Accessing My Android Phone Remotely

 1. Unfamiliar Apps Running in the Background

-If you notice unfamiliar apps running in the background or using up your device's resources, this could be a sign that someone is controlling or monitoring your phone remotely.
-Some remote access tools or spyware operate secretly, often running in the background without your knowledge.
+If you spot apps you don’t recognize running in the background or draining your device’s resources, it might mean someone is remotely controlling or spying on your phone.
+Some spyware and remote access tools can operate quietly, often without your awareness.

 2. Unexplained Increase in Device Temperature and Rapid Battery Drain